lhermann/lukashermann.dev/content/writing/midjourney-style-modifiers.md

   </figure>
 </div>

-In the following sections, we will use these three subjects - suitcase, blacksmith, and island - in combination with different style modifiers to generate images with a wide range of different visual effects and styles.
+In the following sections, we will use these three subjects - suitcase, blacksmith, and island.
 The text prompts used to generate the images will be kept deliberately simple, with the subject and the style modifier separated by a comma, such as `suitcase, <modifier>`, `blacksmith, <modifier>`, or `island, <modifier>`.
-This approach will allow us to clearly and consistently compare the effects of different style modifiers on the appearance of the images, and to see how these modifiers can be used to create a wide range of different visual effects and styles.
+This approach will allow us to clearly and consistently compare the effects of different style modifiers on the appearance of the images, and to see how powerful these modifiers affect the resulting style of the images.

-You can use these examples as a starting point or reference for generating your own images with similar or related style modifiers.
-You can add more qualifying words to the text prompt to create more complex and specific instructions for the AI, and to produce more detailed and varied images.
-For example, you could use a text prompt like `suitcase surrounded by roses, in the Victorian age, under bright sunlight, highly detailed` to generate an image of a suitcase in a specific context and with specific visual characteristics.
+You can use these examples as a starting point or reference for generating your own images with similar or related modifier words.
+Add more qualifying words to the text prompt to create more complex and specific instructions for the AI, and to produce more detailed and varied images.
+For example, you could use a text prompt like `suitcase surrounded by roses, in the Victorian age, under bright sunlight, highly detailed`.

-The next sections will include a table of style modifiers and corresponding images, with one image for each subject.
-The table will allow you to easily compare the effects of different style modifiers on the appearance of the suitcase, blacksmith, and island images, and to see how the style modifiers can be used to create a wide range of different visual effects and styles.
+The next sections will include tables of style modifiers and corresponding images, with one image for each subject.
+The tables will allow you to easily compare the effects of different style modifiers on the appearance of the suitcase, blacksmith, and island images, and to see how well they translate into the resulting image.

 ### Art Styles